nixworks/public/news/2012/02/21/README.md

 ##### Yemen
 ### [Voters in Yemen go to the polls for a presidential election with current Vice-President Abd Rabbuh Mansur al-Hadi the only candidate on the ballot paper. ](/news/2012/02/21/voters-in-yemen-go-to-the-polls-for-a-presidential-election-with-current-vice-president-abd-rabbuh-mansur-al-hadi-the-only-candidate-on-the.md)
-_Context: presidential election, Abd Rabbuh Mansur al-Hadi, Yemen_
+_Context: Yemen, Abd Rabbuh Mansur al-Hadi, presidential election_

 ##### Burma
 ### [Burma lifts restrictions on election campaigning. ](/news/2012/02/21/burma-lifts-restrictions-on-election-campaigning.md)